core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 However, it results in additional overhead, which conflicts with constrained resources.
 This is the reason why it is RECOMMENDED to use CoAP Observe {{-coap-observe}} instead of DNS Push in the DoC domain.
+This is particularly useful if a short-lived record is requested frequently.
 The DoC server SHOULD provide Observe capabilities on its DoC resource and do as follows.

-A DoC server
+If a DoC clients wants to observe a resource record, a DoC server can respond with a notification and add the client to its list of observers for that resource in accordance to {{-coap-observe}}.
-MAY subscribe to DNS push notifications, which involves sending a DNS Subscribe message (see ({{Section 6.2 of -dns-push}}), instead of a classic DNS query to fetch the information on behalf of a DoC client.
+The DoC server MAY subscribe to DNS push notifications for that record.
+This involves sending a DNS Subscribe message (see ({{Section 6.2 of -dns-push}}), instead of a classic DNS query to fetch the information on behalf of the DoC client.
-This is particularly useful
-when a CoAP request indicates that the DoC client wants to observe a resource record, or when a short-lived record is requested frequently.

 After the list of observers for a particular DNS query has become empty (by explicit or implicit cancellation of the observation as per {{Section 3.6 of -coap-observe}}), and no other reason to subscribe to that request is present,